Alan Mulally: Ford Motor Company

 On November 1, 2012, Ford announced that Mulally would stay with the company at least through 2014.
 It was reported in September 2013 that Mulally might step down earlier than 2014 as he explored other roles.
 The board would reportedly be sympathetic to this move.

-On July 1, 2014, Mullaly resigned as CEO of Ford.
+He ultimately retired on July 1, 2014, and succeeded by Mark Fields.

 Post-Ford

 On July 9, 2014, he joined the Board of Directors of Google (now Alphabet).
 Mulally became a senior fellow at Seattle University's Albers School of Business in April 2016.

-Mulally was considered for Secretary of State in the Trump Administration but that job went to ExxonMobil CEO Rex Tillerson.
+Mulally was considered for Secretary of State in the first Trump administration but that job went to ExxonMobil CEO Rex Tillerson.